Xin-Zhou-smu/RepoVul_LLM/README.md

 cd detect_vul_from_repo
 ```

-## 🤗 Dataset Release
+## 🤗 Example Dataset Release

-> The dataset is available on Hugging Face:
+> Due to the large size of full data, we provide the example dataset is available on Hugging Face:
 > 👉 **[RepoVul](https://huggingface.co/datasets/26PaperSubmission/repo-vul)**